Wannarot Sonthichai

 Wannarot Sonthichai (วรรณรท สนธิไชย; born 10 April 1989), nickname Vill is a Thai film and television actress from Exact/OneHD.
-She's known for her roles in Kaew Lom Phet, Sao Noi, Dok Ruk Rim Tang, Sud Sai Pan, and Ngao Jai.
+She is known for her roles in Kaew Lom Phet, Sao Noi, Dok Ruk Rim Tang, Sud Sai Pan, and Ngao Jai.

-Early life and career
+Early life

 Wannarot Sonthichai was born on 10 April 1989 in Bangkok, Thailand.

-Vill Wannarot's family consists of her father, mother, Kate Sonthichai, and younger sister.

-As a child, Vill Wannarot's parents enrolled her in piano lessons and dancing classes.

-Vill Wannarot entered the Thai entertainment industry alongside Yuke Songpaisan when they both auditioned together at Exact.
-Songpaisarn and Wannarot were later paired up and debuted as leads in the lakorn, Kaew Lorm Petch.
+Her mother is Kate Sonthichai.
+She has a younger sister.
+As a child, she took piano lessons and dance classes.
+She entered the Thai entertainment industry alongside Yuke Songpaisan when they auditioned together at Exact.
+Both of them were later paired up and debuted as leads in the lakorn, Kaew Lorm Petch.
 It was a success and achieved a rating of 17 for its highest rating for an episode.
-Yuke Songpaisan and Vill Wannarot quickly became one of the most popular "koojins" (golden couples) during that era.
+They became one of the most popular koojins (golden couples) during that era.